jdesbonnet/PCB_RFM9x_breakout/README.md

 As of 2018-04-18 this has been submitted for fabrication.
 I'll update this note when the board arrives and the design has been verified.

+Arrived 2018-05-03.
+Tested 2018-05-08.
+Works, only problem is the tiny font of the pin labels.
+Increased font size by 50% (to 0.75mm) and resubmitted as version 1.0.1.